thejamiewyatt/CookingWithCozmo/docs/index.rst

 Please review the Setup page under Getting Started for instructions on how to get setup to start developing the Cozmo Build a Plate Game project.

+How a high level overview of the various packages used throughout the code see Class Diagrams under Diagrams.

-For information about the various packages, modules, and functions used throughout the Cozmo Build a Plate Game program please see the various links under API.
+For more detailed information about the various packages, modules, and functions used throughout the Cozmo Build a Plate Game program please see the various links under API.

+We also have information about how the Image Recognition works under Image Recognition.

-For even more information about this project please visit the various links under About.
+For information about how this documentation website was built and how to maintain it visit Documentation under About.

 .. toctree::
+   :maxdepth: 2
    :caption: Getting Started

    pages/setup